tjanjua04/471-Assignment/README.md

 Python

 – How to execute your program.
-*Run both codes on 2 terminals, server first so that the server opens*
+*Run both codes on two terminals, server first so that the server opens*
 # On the first terminal, start the server:
 python3 FTPServer.py